rezero-060102/Project_Day1/README.md

 <p>

-Hi 👋, I am **Giingu** an enthusiastic and ambitious full stack developer, product lead at [@PicnicApp](https://www.linkedin.com/company/get-picnic/mycompany/) and community manager.
+Hi 👋, I am **Kurniawan Effendi** an enthusiastic and ambitious full stack developer and Cyber Security, product lead at [@PicnicApp](https://www.linkedin.com/company/get-picnic/mycompany/) and community manager.
 I specialise in Web Development, JavaScript and Design.
 I love to network, join new communities and add value ✨

 <div>
 <details>